 The ELC and other areas of the JCC offer a wide array of enrichment classes during the year.
 Classes typically include dance, gym, art, swimming, cooking, and much more.
 These classes take place during and after the regular morning classes and require an additional fee.
 Enrichment classes typically fill quickly so please register early.
 Registration begins as soon as the information is posted online.
-Typically, the instructor for the enrichment class will come to your child's class, pick them up, and bring them to enrichment classes and then bring them back to their classroom.
+Typically, the instructor for the enrichment classes and then bring them back to their classroom.
 If you prefer to bring your child yourself, you must notify the child's teacher as well as the enrichment instructor.
 To register for classes, please contact the JCC Member Services department at 402-334-6426.